 - Silk: Commercial floss used to be made of silk before nylon started being used during World War II.
 It's a fairly strong, although not as strong as plastic materials, and completely natural.
 Although silk dental floss has the benefit of being biodegradable, there are some concerns over the welfare of the insects which produce the silk, and it is certainly not vegan.

 - Dental lace: Dental Lace is a brand of eco dental floss that's widely available in the US, but not so much in the UK.
 The term ‘dental lace' has started to be used to refer to any kind of silk floss; not specifically that brand.
 If you're here looking for the brand Dental Lace in the UK, check out some of our other recommendations which are just as good environmentally and not as hard to get hold of.

 - Corn: Corn fibres can be used alone or combined with bamboo to make a vegan dental floss.
 This is one of the newest materials to be used, so choice is limited.

 - Essential oils: As well as traditional mint flavours, natural dental floss can be infused with oils like cardamom and tea tree which are naturally antibacterial and can help neutralise bad breath.

-So, before switching to a zero-waste dental floss you might be wondering if these other materials are as effective at removing plaque.
-Eco floss is quite a new concept and as such there is limited scientific research about it.
-But we can say that any kind of scraping motion along the tooth enamel will help to dislodge plaque.
+Eco floss is a new concept and as such, there is limited scientific research about it.
+But any kind of scraping motion along the tooth enamel will help to dislodge plaque.